eclecticiq/rundoc/README.md

 #### Action tags

 Action tags are special tags that are used as a first tag instead of interpreter.
 Code blocks with these tags are not going to be executed, but will be used to perform specific actions, like creating a file.

+To get a list of available action tags and their usage in current version run: `rundoc action-tags`.
+New action tags will be included often in new versions of rundoc.

 ##### create-file